acumos/ci-management/README.md

 image to be pushed to a Docker registry.
 For example, every javadoc and sonar job does a full build, but should not push docker images.

-### Custom JJB templates
+### Custom JJB templates for Java + Docker projects

-Custom JJB templates are used for Maven/Java verify, build and release jobs on projects that use docker.
+Custom JJB templates are used for Java/Maven verify, build and release jobs on projects that use docker.
 Acumos has multiple projects that build a jar then wrap it into a docker image using a Maven plugin.
 These templates are derived from the Global JJB templates of similar names.
-The only notable change is adding invocation of a "builder" (aka shell script) that obtains Nexus3 docker registry credentials and logs in at the nexus3.acumos.org registry.
+The primary change is adding invocation of a "builder" (aka shell script) that obtains Nexus3 docker registry credentials and logs in at the nexus3.acumos.org registry.
 With that prerequisite met, the Maven docker plugin succeeds in pulling and pushing images.

-#### Python Custom JJB Templates
+### Custom JJB templates for Python library projects

-If a Python project needs to publish artifacts to the Nexus3 PyPI repositories, we have python-release and python-staging jobs.
+A Python library project can be configured to publish artifacts to Nexus3 PyPI repositories at the Linux Foundation and the global PyPI index.
+Add these jobs to the project YAML file:

-A Python project can add these jobs to their project.yaml file

     jobs:
+      - '{project-name}-python-staging-{stream}'
       - '{project-name}-python-release-{stream}'

-      - '{project-name}-python-staging-{stream}'
+The python-staging job build the project and pushes the build artifacts to an index named "PyPi.staging" in the Linux Foundation's Nexus3 repository.
+This job is triggered on every Gerrit merge event.
+In case of failure, this job can also be triggered manually by posting a comment "remerge" (like every other merge job) in the appropriate Gerrit review request.
+If the same version of the artifact already exists in the staging repo it will be overwritten.
+These artifacts in the staging repo should be viewed as release candidates, and are the prime artifacts for integration and user acceptance testing.

-The python-release is triggered by a comment of `release`, builds the app, and pushes it to PyPi.release in Nexus 3.
-Note that if the same version of the app already exists in the release repos the push will be rejected. python-staging is triggered by a comment of `remerge` and also a gerrit merge event.
-It too builds the app but instead, pushes it PyPi.staging in Nexus3.
-This will overwrite a similiarly versioned app in the staging repo.
-These artifacts in the staging repo should be viewed as "release candidates".
-These are the artifacts you will concentrate your integration/user acceptance testing on.
+The python-release job builds the project and pushes the build artifacts to an index named "PyPi.release" in the Linux Foundation's Nexus 3 repository.
+This job must be triggered manually by posting a comment "release" in the appropriate Gerrit review request.
+Note that if the same version of the artifact already exists in the release repo the push will fail.

-Nexus3 PyPI URLS
+Note also the deviation from Java release practices: this release job re-builds the artifact where in the Java/Maven workflow a staged artifact is copied.

+Library authors can configure pip to pull artifacts from either of these Nexus3 PyPI URLS:

     Nexus3 PyPI staging URL: https://nexus3.acumos.org/repository/PyPi.staging/
     Nexus3 PyPI release URL: https://nexus3.acumos.org/repository/PyPi.release/